 The Family Care and Family Care Partnership programs are long-term care programs for Wisconsin residents that offer a large variety of supports to help individuals remain living in their homes.
 Benefits may include, but are not limited to, personal care, adult day care, and home modifications.

-Under SDS, program participants are given access to the funds that would otherwise be spent on their care services and empowered to purchase goods and hire care services providers of their choosing.
+Under SDS, program participants are given access to the funds that would otherwise be spent on their care services, empowering them to purchase goods and hire care service providers of their choosing.
 In this case, program participants act as the employer.
 Their employees are referred to as Care Service Providers, Personal Care Attendants, or Direct Service Professionals.
 The programs help participants in their role as employers by providing payroll and other administrative services.

 As mentioned previously, there are two programs: Family Care and Family Care Partnership (often shortened to just “Partnership”).
 The main difference between these programs is the Family Care program is for personal (non-medical) care and the Partnership program is more comprehensive, including full medical care and prescription drugs.
 In addition, unlike Family Care, Family Partnership is not currently available statewide.